scurila/OT2_deep-learning-project/README.md

 :warning: The main file is ``` sliding_window.py ```.
 Run this file to see the execution of the complete project.

-:white_check_mark: The ``` ./cropped ``` folder contains the detected faces and the final image with the bounding boxes before and after applying NMS.
+* The ``` ./cropped ``` folder contains the detected faces and the final image with the bounding boxes before and after applying NMS.

 * The ``` ./fam_pictures ``` folder contains the images used to test the model.